WilliamsPanLab/gs/Step3_Fig2/README.md

 # Figure 2: Parental and demographic analyses

 Here, the goal is to submit 10k iteration of non-linear firts of g to p on sherlock for parental mental health.
-That script [is here](https://github.com/WilliamsPanLab/gp/blob/master/Slurm/Fig3_Boots.R).
-We'll also run some bootstrap iterations on scholastic data to determine relative deviance explained (relative to g).
-The cross-sectional script for deviance explained is [here](https://github.com/WilliamsPanLab/gp/blob/master/Slurm/DevExplBoots.R), and the longitudinal one measuring deviance epxlained in timepoint 2 is [here](https://github.com/WilliamsPanLab/gp/blob/master/Slurm/DevExplBoots_longit.R).
+That script [is here](https://github.com/WilliamsPanLab/gp/blob/master/Slurm/Fig_2_parents.R).
 As prior, we'll take masterdf from the sample construction step and run 10,000 [bootstraps](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)) to gauge model consistency over different permutations of participants.
 Because we have repeated measures (2x), we need to take care to remove entire participants for each bootstrap, not just observations.

 ## Bootstrapping/computational steps using masterdf from sample construction

-1. Port masterdf over to Sherlock with scp.
+1. Port masterdf over to Sherlock, or whatever your compute cluster name is, with scp.
 2. module load R/4.1 on sherlock and open R (terminal).
-Subsequent steps in Fig3_Boots.R, which is called to be "sbatched" (slurm equivalent to qsub on SGE) by [this script](https://github.com/WilliamsPanLab/gp/blob/master/Slurm/sbatch_Fig3.sh)
+Subsequent steps in Fig_2_parents.R, which is called to be "sbatched" (slurm equivalent to qsub on SGE) by [this script](https://github.com/WilliamsPanLab/gp/blob/master/Slurm/sbatch_Fig2_Parents.sh)
 4. Load needed master dataframe
 5. Glean number of subjects for bootstrapping purposes later
 6. Convert all Child Behavioral Checklist scores of interest to numeric